 Bhutan GDP Growth Rate (%)

-The Royal Securities Exchange of Bhutan Ltd. (RSEBL) was established in August 1993 and officially opened for trading on 11th October 1993.
-The exchange was founded with assistance from the Asian Development Bank (ADB) and is currently owned by four brokerage firms: BOB Securities, Ltd., BNB Securities Ltd., Brook Securities Ltd., and RICB Securities Ltd.
+The Royal Securities Exchange of Bhutan Ltd. (RSEBL) was established on 11th October 1993 and officially opened for trading on 15th October 1993.
+The exchange was founded with assistance from the Asian Development Bank (ADB) and is currently owned by four brokerage firms: BOB Securities, Ltd., BNB Securities Ltd., Brook Securities Ltd., and RICB Securities Ltd. In 2015 the first private brokerage firm was licensed and the number of brokerage companies is now 5.

 Royal Securities Exchange of Bhutan Ltd. website - http://rsebl.org.bt/